Environmental

 issues.

-of an Environmental Management and Information System for the Ministry
+of an Environmental Management Information System for the Ministry

-of a environmental management and information systems, on-the-job
+auditing, development of a environmental management and information

-staff training, and recommendations for the development of environmental
+systems, on-the-job staff training, and recommendations for the

-policy guidelines in the mining sector.
-The studies are principally
+development of environmental policy guidelines in the mining sector.

 Environmental Evaluation and Land Use Planning for Tourism Development